 What is CBD oil?

 At first, I was wary.
 Although I live in Los Angeles, where it seems like there’s a medical marijuana depot on every corner, I’m not one for doing drugs (legal or otherwise).
-I mean, I don’t even take Advil when I get a headache!
-But despite the fact that CBD oilis made from hemp, it doesn’t contain THC.
+I don’t even take Advil when I get a headache!
+But even though CBD oilis made from hemp, it doesn’t contain THC.
 THC is the compound responsible for the “high” that comes with ingesting marijuana.
-In fact, scientific reviews have proven that CBD “does not interfere with several psychomotor and psychological functions,” and is safe to ingest without any side effects.
+Scientific reviews have proven that CBD “does not interfere with several psychomotor and psychological functions” and is safe to ingest without any side effects.
 Let me repeat: YOU WILL NOT GET HIGH FROM CBD!

 Here’s the thing, though—CBD oil isn’t just helpful for people with epilepsy.
-Turns out the oil is highly anti-inflammatory, and according to a 2013 review published in the British Journal of Clinical Pharmacology it’s also beneficial for treating anxiety, depression, neurodegenerative disorders like dementia, and even has anti-tumoral properties.
+It turns out the oil is highly anti-inflammatory.
+According to a 2013 review published in the British Journal of Clinical Pharmacology, it’s also beneficial for treating anxiety, depression, and neurodegenerative disorders like dementia and even has anti-tumoral properties.
 Sounds like the ultimate superfood, right?
 I decided to give this magic oil a whirl and see if I noticed a difference in my mood, anxiety, and stress levels.

-After consulting with Amanda Chantal Bacon of Moon Juice, I decided to invest in a bottle of Gone Green Hemp CBD Oilin the 500mg tincture.
+After consulting Amanda Chantal Bacon of Moon Juice, I decided to invest in a bottle of Gone Green Hemp CBD Oilin the 500mg tincture.
 Gone Green is a really incredible company that only sources the best herbs, adaptogens, and superfoods, so I knew I would be getting a very high-quality product when I grabbed their bottle off of Moon Juice’s shelf.
 You can buy Gone Green’s Hemp CBD Oil online—it’s 100% legal in all 50 states.
-They have the best customer service ever, and they carry tons of other fantastic products that any health-conscious person would love!
+They have the best customer service, and they carry many other fantastic products that any health-conscious person would love!

-I stopped by Moon Juice after work, feeling a little nervous and excited all at once.
-“You might notice that your body feels a bit heavy after you try it—sometimes when I take it I feel like I just want to sit down and chill,” said the women behind the Moon Juice counter who helped me.
+I stopped by Moon Juice after work, feeling nervous and excited.
+“You might notice that your body feels a bit heavy after you try it—sometimes when I take it I feel like I just want to sit down and chill,” said the woman behind the Moon Juice counter who helped me.
 Prepped for potential side effects, I emptied one dropper’s worth of CBD oil into my chamomile tea as soon as I got home … And didn’t feel anything.
-A few hours later I got into bed and immediately fell asleep.
+A few hours later, I got into bed and immediately fell asleep.

-When I landed at my desk I was ready to work, and I feel like I was able to focus and accomplish more in a shorter period of time.
-The real test, though, was when I had to drive through bumper-to-bumper traffic in downtown LA in order to get to the Indie Beauty Expo—and I was able to do it with absolutely zero road rage … a big thing for me!
+When I landed at my desk, I was ready to work, and I felt I could focus and accomplish more in a shorter period.
+The real test, though, was when I had to drive through bumper-to-bumper traffic in downtown LA to get to the Indie Beauty Expo—and I could do it with absolutely zero road rage … a big thing for me!

 Because I never go downtown, I had to stop for a latte at my favorite coffee shop—and a second CBD pick-me-up.
-By the time I stepped into the crowded Indie Beauty Expo, I felt calm and happy.
-As an introvert, I usually have a hard time making small talk at events.
+I felt calm and happy when I stepped into the crowded Indie Beauty Expo.
+As an introvert, I usually have difficulty making small talk at events.
 But post-CBD oil, I felt comfortable enough to chat up a storm with every person I met!
-Three hours later I dragged myself out of the huge exposition and made it to my meditation class, where I took another dropper of CBD oil.
-Although I really love meditating, I find it particularly challenging to get into the “zone” after a long day at work.
+Three hours later, I dragged myself out of the huge exposition and made it to my meditation class, where I took another dropper of CBD oil.
+Although I love meditating, I find getting into the “zone” particularly challenging after a long day at work.
 Not so much after taking some CBD—it was easy to calm my mind and tune into my breath, despite how fast-paced my day had been.

 I woke up seriously looking forward to my morning CBD oil fix … I mean, tonic.
-Truth be told, I’m an anxious person.
+I’m an anxious person.
 Although I do a lot to try and calm my nerves, sometimes anxiety gets the best of me.
-But regardless of emotional or physical stress (I’m training for a marathon and running quite a bit!), I experienced this week, I felt a lot more in control after drinking my CBD oil tonics.
-After work, I met up with a friend and felt like I could fully focus on our conversation without distractions.
+But regardless of emotional or physical stress (I’m training for a marathon and running quite a bit!), I experienced this week I felt a lot more in control after drinking my CBD oil tonics.
+After work, I met up with a friend and felt I could fully focus on our conversation without distractions.
 Could it be the CBD?

-Honestly, I began to wonder if I was just experiencing the placebo effect.
-But on the one day, I didn’t take my CBD oil, I ended up picking a fight with my boyfriend (totally my fault) and let a few off-color remarks by a family member mess with my mood.
-Truly, I feel like it was a bit less anxious, both of those incidents could have been diverted.
+Honestly, I began to wonder if I was experiencing the placebo effect.
+But one day, I didn’t take my CBD oil; I ended up picking a fight with my boyfriend (totally my fault) and let a few off-color remarks by a family member mess with my mood.
+Truly, I feel like it was a bit less anxious; both of those incidents could have been diverted.

-As for my epilepsy, I can’t conclusively say that CBD oil-cured or healed me.
+As for my epilepsy, I can’t conclusively say that CBD oil cured or healed me.
 I’ve lived a very particular lifestyle for a long time, which is how I’ve been able to treat my condition.
-That being said, stress is a huge trigger for many people with epilepsy—and I know that using CBD helped me manage my stress in a more healthy way.
+That being said, stress is a huge trigger for many people with epilepsy—and I know that using CBD helped me manage my stress more healthily.

 Bottom line?
-I’m definitely going to keep taking this stuff!
+I’m going to keep taking this stuff!